ElektraInitiative/libelektra/doc/decisions/logging.md

 any effects other than what is described by their API, logging should nearly always be disabled.

-A more "hackable" logger seems to be more suitable for very individual needs.
+A more "hackable" logger seems to be more suitable for individual needs.
 Having a separate `log.c` means that the logger can be changed without the need to recompile anything but a single file.
 It also removes the dependency of `stdio.h` from every individual file to a single place.